Where is Amsterdam? That is one of the most frequently asked questions we receive here at DutchAmsterdam.

 The blue area is Europe.
 (Yes, even though the UK is hellbent on leaving the EU — the European Union — it will still be part of the continent of Europe.)

-The Netherlands is bordered by Belgium in the South, Germany in the East and the Northsea in the North and West.
+The Netherlands shares borders with Belgium in the South, Germany in the East and the Northsea in the North and West.

-Amsterdam is located in the south of the province of North Holland:
+Amsterdam sits in the south of the province of North Holland:

 Amsterdam on Google Maps